nf-core/funcscan/paper/paper.md

 This provides the advantage of isolating the dependencies of all workflows from each other, thereby reducing installation problems.
 The pipeline is thus easy to install with few minimum dependencies - Nextflow itself, and one of Nextflow-supported container/software environment management systems.
 For further portability, nf-core provides integrated configurations for more than 150 institutional computational infrastructure (e.g. HPCs) via nf-core/configs ([https://nf-co.re/configs](https://nf-co.re/configs)).
-Users on these infrastructure thus can run the pipelines with no-set up via a single parameter.
+Users on these infrastructures thus can run the pipelines with no-set up via a single parameter.

 # Research impact statement